wwsheng009/cui/packages/cui/openapi/chat/README.md

         // Skip other event messages
         if (chunk.type === 'event') return

-        // Use message_id for merging delta chunks (all chunks for same message share this ID) const messageId = chunk.message_id || `msg-${Date.now()}`
+        // Use message_id for merging delta chunks
+        // All delta chunks for the same logical message share one message_id const messageId = chunk.message_id || `msg-${Date.now()}`

         // Handle type change: backend corrected the message type